bakame-php/http-structured-fields/README.md

 Apart from the `Item`, the RFC defines different containers with different requirements.
 The package exposes those containers via the following value objects:

+- `Dictionary`,
 - `Parameters`,
-- `Dictionary`,
-- `InnerList`,
+- `OrderedList`,
-- and `OrderedList` to represent a generic list,
+- and `InnerList`

 At any given time it is possible with each of these objects to:

-- iterate over each contained element and its optional associated key via the `IteratorAggregate` interface;
+- iterate over each contained member and its optional associated key via the `IteratorAggregate` interface;
 - tell whether the container is empty via an `isEmpty` method;
-- know the number of elements contained in the container via the `Countable` interface;
+- know the number of members contained in the container via the `Countable` interface;
 - merge multiple instance of **the same type** using the `merge` method;
 - clear the container using the `clear` method;